darrenmessenger/simon-game/README.md

 ## Deployment

 This project was deployed through GitHub Pages.
-Anyone can download the project or clone it from GitHub.
+Anyone can download the project or clone it from GitHub [here](https://github.com/darrenmessenger/simon-game)

 The live website can be found [here](https://darrenmessenger.github.io/simon-game/).

+### Cloning

+If you wish to clone this project then you can click on the green 'Clone or download' button on [this](https://github.com/darrenmessenger/simon-game) page, and then download the .zip file.

+Unzip the file into the directory you prefer on your computer or cloud drive and then import it into your favourite IDE.

 ## Credits

+I would like to thank all of the Code Institute students that helped throughout this project on Slack.

 ### Content